Lightstreamer/Lightstreamer-example-ReusableMetadata-adapter-dotnet/README.md

 <!-- START DESCRIPTION lightstreamer-example-reusablemetadata-adapter-dotnet -->

-This project includes a simple full implementations of Metadata Adapter in C#/.NET made available as sample for inspiration and/or extension.
+This project includes a simple full implementation of Remote Metadata Adapter in C#/.NET made available as sample for inspiration and/or extension.

 ## LiteralBasedProvider Metadata Adapter